aslong/word-frequency-analyzer/README.md

 # Word Frequency Analyzer

 The word frequency analyzer takes a string of text, parses it into words, and returns a list of words sorted by their frequency in the text.
+It can support multiple languages, and has several options that can be toggled for determining word matches.

+**There are several ways to interface with the analyzer:**

+- Include the npm lib in your project
+- HTTP API

 The analyzer was written using [Coffeescript](http://coffeescript.org/) and [Node.js](http://nodejs.org/).
-[Grunt](http://gruntjs.com/) is used for management of compilation, starting/restarting of service, running of test suites using [Mocha](http://visionmedia.github.io/mocha/) and [Should.js](https://github.com/visionmedia/should.js/).
-[YUIDoc](http://yui.github.io/yuidoc/) is used for documentation generation.
+[Grunt](http://gruntjs.com/) is used for the management of compilation, starting/restarting of services, running of test suites using [Mocha](http://visionmedia.github.io/mocha/) and [Should.js](https://github.com/visionmedia/should.js/), and documentation building.
+[YUIDoc](http://yui.github.io/yuidoc/) is the underlying generator used for documentation.

 Provisioning for the service is done using [Chef](http://www.opscode.com/chef/).
 [Vagrant](http://www.vagrantup.com/) is used with [Chef](http://www.opscode.com/chef/) for creating an isolated and replicable working environment.
-[Berkshelf](http://berkshelf.com/) is used for iterating on the cookbook and can be re-enabled in the [Vagrantfile](https://github.com/aslong/word-frequency-analyzer/blob/master/Vagrantfile).
+[Berkshelf](http://berkshelf.com/) is used for iterating on the chef cookbook and can be re-enabled in the [Vagrantfile](https://github.com/aslong/word-frequency-analyzer/blob/master/Vagrantfile) if needed.

-[Travis CI](https://travis-ci.org/) is used for continuous integration, currently for running test suites for latest build.
-[David-dm](https://david-dm.org/) is used for npm modules, both dev dependencies, and core dependencies.
+[Travis CI](https://travis-ci.org/) is used for continuous integration.
+It's currently configured for running test suites on new git commits.
+[David-dm](https://david-dm.org/) is used for version tracking of latest npm modules used in the project.
+This includes both dev dependencies, and core dependencies.

 ## Installation